jackmitch/libsoc/static-docs/docs/index.md

 It is aimed at new Linux users, and intends to be a stepping stone to enable a user to get started quickly.
 It is optimised for reliability rather than speed.
-While the library should be fast, no guarantees are made on it's determinism and it should not be used in time critical routines.
+While the library should be fast, no guarantees are made on its determinism and it should not be used in time critical routines.

 ### Why libsoc